KSp-characteristic classes determine Spin$^h$ cobordism: Introduction

 \subsection{Acknowledgements}

 We thank Mike Hopkins for explaining the shearing map to us, and Leon Liu for helpful conversations about the degree four shifts relating the real and quaternionic settings.
 We also thank Jiahao Hu and Keith Mills for helpful remarks.
+We are grateful to the anonymous referee for their suggestions.
 JB received support from the Harvard College Research Program.
 SM received support from an NSF MSPRF grant (DMS-2202825).